RSDKModding/RSDKv3-Decompilation/README.md

-# Sonic-CD-11-Decompilation
+# Retro Engine (RSDK) v3 Decompilation
-A Full Decompilation of Sonic CD 2011, Based on the PC remake with improvements & tweaks from the mobile remakes
+A Full Decompilation of RSDKv3 & Sonic CD 2011, Based on the PC remake with improvements & tweaks from the mobile remakes

 # **SUPPORT THE OFFICIAL RELEASE OF SONIC CD**
 + Without assets from the official release this decompilation will not run.